Cognician/datomic-doc/README.md

 ### Database list

 At `/dd`, an alphabetised list of all provided databases, in the case that more than one is configured.
+Any namespace fully populated by non-schema idents will display their type as a tag -- one of `partition`, `function`, or `enum`.
+Leads to [Search](#search).

 ### Search

 At `/dd` (or `/dd/:database-name`), a search UI, which searches all `:db/ident` values - schema, enums, partitions and database functions (Datomic's own idents are excluded).
-Results lead to [permalinks](#permalinks).
+Results lead to [Permalinks](#permalinks).

 #### Examples: